devcode1981/File-Provider-Storage/doc/howto/load_testing.md

 The author reports:
 > `gitlab-load-kit` is able to quick induce enough load from my laptop to start causing issues in staging

-See the repository at: https://gitlab.com/andrewn/gitlab-load-kit/
+See the [GitLab Load Kit repository](https://gitlab.com/andrewn/gitlab-load-kit/) for additional instructions.

 ## JMeter